Seasonal Worker Scheme

 What type of work is available under the SWS?

-Most the seasonal work within the edible-horticulture sector is in the fruit sector (55%) and the vegetable/salad sector (25%).
-Work is usually manual and unskilled so no experience is necessary and full training will be provided.
-There are limited roles available within machinery (e.g. forklift, tractor) where a licence will be required.
-There are opportunities for development.
+Most seasonal work in the edible-horticulture sector is in the fruit sector (55%) and the vegetable/salad sector (25%).
+Work is usually manual and unskilled.
+No experience is necessary and training is provided.
+There are a small number of driving roles available (e.g. forklift, tractor roles); for these positions an appropriate licence will be required.

 Working with HOPS